 We now have enough knowledge to start creating our own hardware.
 That might come in handy if we want to start quickly interacting with messages on the bench.

-Perhaps most importantly we are going to have to start considering the Car Configuration File, and that could get complicated.
+Perhaps most importantly, we will have to start considering the Car Configuration File, which could get complicated.

 So come back for future articles on the Gen2.1 system and consider subscribing by email or Facebook to receive notifications on new posts.

 Thanks for sticking with me to the end.
 I hope you enjoyed and learned something from this series.